-- Seek formal approval of the enhanced plan, noting the alternative adapted standard plan should funding from the proposed Scheme not materialise, from the EPA. - Agree an ex ante budget of eligible costs (based on the approved enhanced plan) with the Scheme regulator. - Develop a detailed site plan with detailed site drawings outlining how the various rehabilitation methodologies (The proposed Scheme PCAS) will be applied to Oughter Bog.
+- Seek formal approval of the enhanced plan from the EPA; - Agree an ex ante budget of eligible costs (based on the approved enhanced plan) with the Scheme regulator; - Develop a detailed site plan with detailed site drawings outlining how the various rehabilitation methodologies (the proposed PCAS) will be applied to Oughter Bog.
 This will take account of peat depths, topography, drainage and hydrological modelling.
-(See map for an indicative view of the application of different rehabilitation methodologies). - Carry out a drainage management assessment of the proposed rehabilitation measures. - Carry out a review of known archaeology and an archaeological impact assessment of the proposed rehabilitation.
-Incorporate the results of this assessment into the rehabilitation plan to minimise known archaeological disturbance, where possible.
-There are no known archaeological features at this bog (Appendix X); - Carry out a review of issues that may constrain rehabilitation such as known rights of way, turbary and existing land agreements.
-A known right of way exists along across one of the Bord na Móna margins. - Carry out an ecological appraisal of the potential impacts of the planned rehabilitation, such as the presence of sensitive ground-nesting bird breeding species (e.g. Curlew or Lapwing) or larval webs of Marsh Fritillary butterfly, etc. The scheduling of rehabilitation operations will be adapted, if needed.
-Surreys will be scoped and carried out based on the baseline ecological survey and previous knowledge of sites. - Ensure all activities comply with the environmental protection requirements of the IPC Licence.
+(See map for an indicative view of the application of different rehabilitation methodologies); - A hydrology and drainage management assessment of the proposed enhanced rehabilitation measures has now been carried out and any required measures to prevent unintended impacts have been incorporated into the rehabilitation plan. - A review of known archaeology and an archaeological impact assessment of the proposed rehabilitation has been completed.
+The results of this assessment have been incorporated into the rehabilitation plan to minimise known archaeological disturbance, where possible. - A review of remaining milled peat stocks was carried out with no peat stocks remaining on site; - A review of issues that may constrain rehabilitation such as known rights of way, turbary and existing land agreements has been completed.
+A known right of way exists along across one of the Bord na Móna margins and Midlands Shooting Range has leased some land from Bord na Móna.

+- An ecological appraisal of the potential impacts of the planned rehabilitation, if needed, such as the presence of sensitive ground-nesting bird breeding species (e.g. breeding waders) or larval webs of Marsh Fritillary butterfly, etc has been completed.
+The scheduling of rehabilitation operations has been adapted to reduce impacts on ground-nesting breeding birds on site. - Ensure all activities comply with the environmental protection requirements of the IPC Licence. - An Appropriate Assessment of the Rehabilitation Plan has been carried out.
+(Note that an AA screening of Oughter has been carried out and the rehab plan has screened out at Stage 1). - See Oughter Decommissioning and Rehabilitation Plan Addendum 1 for more details of the AA Screening. - Track implementation and enforcement of the relevant IPC Licence conditions and other environmental control measures during the implantation of the rehabilitation plan.